ISmokeData/Quora_Question_Pairs/README.md

 ## Results
 The project achieved high accuracy in detecting duplicate questions.
 XGBoost outperformed RandomForest in terms of precision and recall.
 Detailed metrics and visualizations can be found in the results folder.

+## Improving Accuracy
+If you want to further improve the accuracy of the model, you can consider the following techniques:
+1. **Increase Data**: Use more data to train the model for better generalization.
+2. **Increase RAM**: Utilize higher memory to handle larger datasets and complex computations.
+3. **Cloud Platform**: Use cloud-based platforms like AWS, Google Cloud, or Azure for scalable resources.
+4. **Incremental Learning**: Implement incremental learning techniques using libraries like Dask.
+5. **Preprocessing**: Apply advanced preprocessing methods like stemming and lemmatization.
+6. **Apply More Algorithms**: Experiment with additional algorithms like LightGBM, CatBoost, or neural networks.
+7. **Create More Features**: Engineer new features that could capture deeper relationships between question pairs.
+8. **Bag of Words Models**: Implement models like TF-IDF, Word2Vec, and TF-IDF weighted Word2Vec to enhance text representation.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.